merv1n34k/lua-logger/README.md

 ## About

 Lua-logger is a fork of [LuaLogging](http://neopallium.github.com/lualogging/) which is a port of Log4j upon which it's design was based.
-The name of the module was changed by [@mwchase](https://github.com/mwchase) in his fork to [`log4l`](https://github.com/mwchase/log4l) to indicate the differences and to assimilate other ports' names of [Lua4j](https://en.wikipedia.org/wiki/Log4j#Ports) for other languages.
+The name of the module was changed by [@mwchase](https://github.com/mwchase) in his fork to [`log4l`](https://github.com/mwchase/log4l) to indicate the differences and to assimilate other [Log4j ports'](https://en.wikipedia.org/wiki/Log4j#Ports) names.
-I took [@mwchase's version](https://github.com/mwchase/log4l) and made so many changes I decided to publish it under my own domain and calling my luarock `logger`.
+I took [@mwchase's version](https://github.com/mwchase/log4l) and made so many changes I decided to publish it under my own domain.
+I decided to change the name as well and I called the [luarock](http://luarocks.org/) `logger`.

 This is free software and uses the same license as Lua.